Hel-lo-lo-mein! This 15-minute wonder is absolutely my new go-to for a quick Asian noodle stir fry. Lo Mein FTW!

 Easy Homemade Lo Mein, comin in hot!

-- 2 tablespoons Pearl River Bridge dark soy sauce
+- 2 tablespoons dark soy sauce (sub regular soy sauce if needed)

-- 1 tablespoon Pearl River Bridge light soy sauce
+- 1 tablespoon light soy sauce (sub regular soy sauce if needed)

 - 1 teaspoon sesame oil